In this article

 {{liveData.thunderGameStats.currentScore}}

-clipboard.
-You can then paste this code into a message template or select it as
+to your clipboard.
+You can then paste this code into a message template where

 # Example: Avoid promotional sends for out-of-stock products